tve/blog/content/lp-wifi-association.md

 There are additional modes, such as scheduled WMM Power Save and Power Save Multi-poll but they get more complicated and I haven't seen small devices using them.

-How well power save mode works can unfortunately only be answered by experimentation.
+A fundamental problem with Power Save Mode is that unrelated activity on the network can cause packets to be queued for delivery to the sleeping device, causing a wake-up.
-Worse, a fundamental problem here is that the device is not really in control of its own power consumption, it really depends more on what is happening on the network than on the device itself.
+This means that the device is not really in control of its own power consumption.
+A simple example of such activity are the ARP requests seen in the deep-sleep mode: suppose there are 20 esp8266's on the network, each of which wakes up every 20 seconds.
+That would result in an ARP packet being broadcast every second on average as some esp8266 wakes up and tries to find it server and as a result an unrelated esp8266 is Power Save Mode would get woken up once per second!

+As a result, how well power save mode works can only be answered by experimentation.
-This means that on the test bench when using an isolated test-Wifi network everything may look perfect, but then in a real-world deployment the activity on the network can raise the power consumption by orders of magnitude.
+On the test bench, when using an isolated test-Wifi network, everything may look perfect, but then in a real-world deployment the activity on the network can raise the power consumption by orders of magnitude.